Little Girl Braiding a Rug

 Did you ever realize that a braiding rug stand was so simple?

-All the braiding rug stand is, is a wooden contraption built to hold the cloth braids with a braiding clamp, while you sit in a chair and braid.
-You could make one of your own very easily.
+The braiding rug stand is a wooden contraption built to hold cloth braids with a braiding clamp while you sit in a chair and braid.
+You could very easily make one of your own.

-This is what this old braiding rug stand’s clamp looks like close-up.
+This is what this old braiding rug stand’s clamp looks like in a close-up.

 Vintage Braiding Rug Stand Clamp

-The braiding rug clamps seem to be very rare to find these days and I couldn’t find anything similar to this vintage braiding rug stand online either.
+The braiding rug clamps seem to be very rare these days, and I couldn’t find anything similar to this vintage braiding rug stand online.

-And for all I know honestly, my grandfather could have made this braiding rug stand.
-He was a carpenter and a builder, so it’s very possible and it does look a bit homemade.
+And for all I know, honestly, my grandfather could have made this braiding rug stand.
+He was a carpenter and a builder, so it’s possible, and it looks a bit homemade.

 Vintage Braiding Rug Stand and braided rugs in bedroom

-And my mother used a simple clothespin to hold the cloth braids tight when she took a break from braiding.
+My mother also used a simple clothespin to hold the cloth braids tight when she took a break from braiding.

 I had not touched this in-the-making braided rug when I snapped most of these photos.
-This is exactly as my mother had left it the last time she was braiding this rug.
+This is exactly how my mother left it the last time she braided this rug, another moment of a Mother’s Day reflection.

 Braiding Rug Stand with Clothespin